 “Purchasing agent” means the procurement officer for the county.

+“Quote” means an offer by a bidder in response to a solicitation of quotes.

 “Real property” means land and any building, fixture, improvement, appurtenance, structure, or other development that is permanently affixed to land.

 “Request for proposals” means the procurement process established under Chapter 3 of this title.